CIA 'mission' on cars shows concern about next-generation vehicles

 A major strategy for automakers is to reduce the number of communications gateways to crucial systems and to require services offered by third parties to go through a single secure path.

-WikiLeaks documents show the CIA citing "vehicle systems" and a car operating system from QNX, owned by Blackberry Ltd (BB.TO), as "potential mission areas" for the CIA's "Embedded Devices Branch" to consider.
+WikiLeaks documents show the CIA citing "vehicle systems" and a car operating system from QNX, owned by Blackberry Ltd, as "potential mission areas" for the CIA's "Embedded Devices Branch" to consider.

 The QNX operating system, which is used by most global automakers, provides a "a comprehensive, multi-level, policy-driven security model ... to mitigate attacks," the company said in a statement to Reuters.
 But given the collection of software, hardware and network components that make up a connected car, "security is only as strong as its weakest link," it said.